vipers-web-design/private-repo-readme/feedverse-README.md

     - :heavy_check_mark: Shows the 10 most recent posts made
     - :heavy_check_mark: Based on age, regardless of location on Earth.
 If `< 18` only shows posts from 13 - 17 years old; if `>= 18`, then show posts 18 - 125 years old.
   - Tab: My Chatter
-    - Shows the 10 most recent posts made
+    - Shows the 10 most recent posts made by you

 ### Profile
 - :heavy_check_mark: Profile pic, nice and large
 - :heavy_check_mark: Friends List
 - :heavy_check_mark: Can "request" and "cancel" friend requests, also can block people
 - :pencil: Initialize/continue the conversation from the profile
-- "Timeline" section
+#### "Timeline" section
-    -
+  - Shows the 10 most recent posts made by or answered by you
-- "About" section
+#### "About" section
-    -
   - :heavy_check_mark: Can edit your "about me"/bio
-  - :heavy_check_mark: Set nickname (if you are a subscriber)
   - :heavy_check_mark: Set/change pronouns
   - :heavy_check_mark: Basic Information (Gender, Religious & Political Views, etc)
   - :white_check_mark: Set relationship status